-Submitted by Terry Evans, University Apartments Community Police Officer
+Submitted by Brad Davis, University Apartments Community Police Officer

 Here are some tips to avoid being the victim of fraud:

-2. Do not pay upfront for a promise: Someone asking you to pay upfront for things like debt relief, plagiarism protection, a prize, or to keep you out of trouble is likely trying to trick you.
+- Do Not Pay Upfront for a Promise – Someone asking you to pay upfront for things like debt relief, plagiarism protection, a prize, or to keep you out of trouble is likely trying to trick you.

-If you ever have a question about a phone call or email talk to someone you trust before you give money or personal information.
-Con artists want you to make decisions in a hurry, they may even threaten you with arrest or possible disgrace.
+If you ever have a question about a phone call or email, talk to someone you trust before you give money or personal information.
+Con artists want you to make decisions in a hurry, and they may even threaten you with arrest or possible disgrace.
 Slow down, check out the story, and consult someone you trust.
-I will always be more than happy to talk about a phone call or look over an email you may have received if anything like this happens.
+Our UWPD community officer will always be more than happy to talk about a phone call or look over an email you may have received if anything like this happens.
 It is better to be safe than sorry.